 If you’ve been in an accident, whether you have a lawyer representing your case or not, your number one priority is to seek treatment for your injuries.
 Unfortunately, the insurance company is only after one thing — to give you as little money as possible in compensation for your injuries and loss.
-Insurance companies are private businesses with one goal: Bottom line profits.
-They will use any and all means that they can to justify not paying you, and while you are treating your injuries it is crucial that you don’t make mistakes that the insurance company can use against you later.
-These are the ten most common mistakes injury victims make when they talk to their doctors.
+Insurance companies are private businesses with one goal: bottom line profits.
+They will use any and all means that they can to justify not paying you; and while you are treating your injuries, it is crucial that you don’t make mistakes that the insurance company can use against you later.
+These are the most common ten mistakes you make talking to your doctor.

 1. Failing to Seek Immediate Medical Attention After a Traumatic Event

 The victim is always responsible for proving that he or she was injured in a particular incident.
 Insurance companies and juries often believe that, if you aren’t hurt badly enough to seek immediate medical attention, you aren’t hurt badly enough to deserve compensation.
 Don’t ignore signs of pain, even small ones.
 See a doctor as soon as possible, as minor injuries can always get worse.
 You don’t want the first words the insurance attorney says to the jury to be, “He didn’t even see a doctor for two weeks.”

 2. Failing to Fully Disclose Your Health History and Habits to Your Doctor